shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_HighLevel.md

 ###Security Objective

+Security objectives of any system:

+- confidentiality - informaiton is available only to rightful recipient
+- integrity - modification impossible without notice of the recipient (includes authenticity)
+- availability - service availablity

+Others:
+- non-repudiation
+- accountabiltiy

--  An IdAM must provide:
+An IdAM must provide:

 -	Identification (authentication) and entitlements of users.
 -	Entitlement decision (authorization) for user-initiated request.
 -	Non-repudiable auditing for each request.